lightning/bolts/01-messaging.md

 The receiving node:
   - upon receiving `error`:
+    - if `channel_id` is all zero:
+      - MUST fail all channels with the sending node.
+    - otherwise:
       - MUST fail the channel referred to by `channel_id`, if that channel is with the sending node.
   - upon receiving `warning`:
     - SHOULD log the message for later diagnosis.
     - MAY disconnect.
     - MAY reconnect after some delay to retry.
     - MAY attempt `shutdown` if permitted at this point.
   - if no existing channel is referred to by `channel_id`:
     - MUST ignore the message.
   - if `data` is not composed solely of printable ASCII characters (For reference: the printable character set includes byte values 32 through 126, inclusive):